-For states including mollusk species within a commodity or bundled survey, negative data at the species level may be entered as long as the sampling method used will capture individuals of that species and if the species is likely to be present in the environment from which that sample was taken (i.e., the target species would likely be associated with the commodity or environment being surveyed.)
+For States who choose to include mollusk species within a commodity or bundled survey, negative data at the species level may be entered as long as 1) the sampling method used will capture individuals of that species, and 2) the species is likely to be present in the environment from which that sample was taken (i.e., the target species would likely be associated with the commodity or environment being surveyed.)

-For instance, states conducting soybean and/or small grains surveys and targeting Cernuella virgata may enter negative data at the species level if no individuals of that species are found in the sample.
+For instance, states conducting Soybean and/or Small Grains surveys and targeting Cernuella virgata may enter negative data at the species level if no individuals of that species are found in the sample.
 Cernuella virgata is known for crawling onto plant heads and stalks which contaminates crops and clogs machinery.
 It is also a serious contaminant to wheat in countries where it is established.
-Therefore, C. virgata is more likely to be found in small grains or soybeans due to contaminated machinery; C. virgata is a threat to these industries; and it makes sense to survey for this target in these crops.
+Therefore, C. virgata is more likely to be found in small grains or soybeans due to contaminated machinery.
+Cernuella virgata is a threat to these industries, and it makes sense to survey for this target in these crops.